 |Sharks** (excludes spiny dogfish)||Refer to Shark Section.
 Full regulations at 322 CMR 6.37322 CMR 6.37|

 |Smelt||Jun 16 - Mar 14||No Limit||50 fish|

-1) Subject to regulation by the Division and local community.
-Consult local regulations.
+1) Subject to regulation by DMF and the municipality.
+Please consult municipal regulations.

-6) Billfish are measured from the tip of the lower jaw to the tail fork.
+2) All billfish species are measured from the tip of the lower jaw to the tail fork.
 These species are managed by NOAA's Highly Migratory Species Office.
 Please consult NMFS for permitting requirements and regulations.

 5) It is unlawful to fish with hook and line gear in the Winter Cod Conservation Closure from November 15th through January 21.
 It is unlawful to take cod from the Spring Cod Conservation Closure from April 16th through July 21st.